-Information on status, objectives and measures in the South Eastern RBD has been compiled for smaller, more manageable geographical areas than river basin districts, termed water management unit action plans.
-There are thirty four water management units (WMUs) in the South Eastern RBD (Map 5.1).
-These units represent smaller river and lake basins where management of the pressures, investigations and measures will be focussed and refined during implementation of this plan.
-In addition, action plans focusing on groundwater and a transitional and coastal water management have been prepared for the South Eastern RBD.
-The full set of detailed water management unit action plans which are available in action plan background documents that accompany this final plan (and are also available on line at www.wfdireland.ie).
+Information on status, objectives and measures in the Western RBD has been compiled for smaller, more manageable geographical areas than river basin districts, termed water management unit action plans.
+There are fourteen water management units (WMUs) in the Western RBD (Map 5.1).
+These units represent smaller river and lake basins where management of the pressures, investigations and measures will be focused and refined during implementation of this plan.
+In addition, action plans focusing on groundwater and transitional and coastal water management have been prepared for the Western RBD.
+The full set of detailed water management unit action plans are available in action plan background documents that accompany this final plan (and are also available on line at www.wfdireland.ie).

-WMU action plans are a key background document to the plan.
+WMU action plans are a key document to the plan.
 They: